-As of December 2019, CHF 33.1 billion or 68% of BCV's balance sheet had been funded by customer deposits.
-The bank augmented this stable funding base with CHF 5.3 billion of covered bonds, CHF 1.0 billion of senior unsecured bonds, and CHF 0.8 billion of structured notes.
-In addition, the bank sourced CHF 3.2 billion through the interbank markets.
-As a result, our market funding ratio reached 18.1% as of year-end 2019, which we expect to decline further given continued deposit inflows and reduced demand for non-guaranteed loans during the coronavirus crisis.
-While government-guaranteed liquidity loans for small and medium-sized enterprises might offset this decline, we nonetheless only expect muted balance sheet growth, if any, during 2020 and 2021 at BCV.
+As of June 2020, CHF 33.7 billion or 67% of BCV's balance sheet had been funded by customer deposits.
+The bank augmented this stable funding base with market funding, which at year-end 2019 amounted to CHF 5.3 billion of covered bonds, CHF 1.0 billion of senior unsecured bonds, and CHF 0.8 billion of structured notes.
+In addition, the bank had sourced CHF 3.2 billion through the interbank markets at that time.
+As a result, our market funding ratio reached 18.1% as of year-end 2019.
+The first half of 2020 saw a broadly stable funding profile, albeit with a marked increase in interbank funding including repo transactions, which rose to CHF 4.9 billion following the increase in the amount of sight deposits that banks can place with the Swiss National Bank (SNB) at a 0% interest rate, which was raised to 30x the minimum reserve requirement from 25x previously on 1 April 2020.
+For the second half of 2020 and 2021, we expect market funding to decline further with continued deposit inflows and reduced demand for non-guaranteed loans during the coronavirus crisis.